pingswept/design-for-fab/content/logistics/projects.md

 P2 final: Tuesday, February 15, at the start of class.
 You can submit documentation up until late Tuesday night, but we will be testing vehicles in class.

+# P5: Element of a 22-piece kinetic art installation

+Build a 11" x 16" panel that has the following characteristics:

+1.  it is largely translucent,
+2.  it has a timing sprocket in the lower left corner that, when slowly rotated with a torque of less than 10 oz-in, makes its appearance change through purely mechanical means,
+3.  it has no words, logos, or other explicit messages, and
+4.  it is generally respectful of the workspace around it, i.e. no irritating bells or oozing liquids.

+### You will be given:

+*   Access to a large pile of 1x4's, 2x4's, and 1/2 inch plywood
+*   If you decide to use a cable-driven mechanism, steel cable

+P5 design review: Tuesday, March 10, at the start of class.

+P5 proto: Tuesday, March 24, at the start of class.

+P5 final: Tuesday, March 31, at the start of class.
 -->

 # P4: Gravity-powered record player